-Figure 6.2.2-2 illustrates the BBF based procedure.
+Figure 6.2.2-2 illustrates the BFF based procedure.

+Pre-condition:

+The API invoker frontend and API invoker backend have an established secure session.

 Firstly, in step 1, the UE hosted API invoker (API invoker frontend) initiates the authorization flow, where the API invoker’s objective is to gain access to particular resources offered through the service APIs exposed by the API provider domain.

-In step 2, the API invoker backend, in response to the trigger from the API invoker frontend to initiate the authorization flow, provides a response to the API invoker frontend redirecting its request towards the authorization function (step 3).
-Once the response is obtained indicating granted authorization (step 4), the resource owner function provides indication of that authorization to the API invoker backend (step 5).
+In step 2, the API invoker backend, initiates the authorization flow towards the CCF authorization function (CCF(AuthF)).
+The request is redirected via the UE hosted User agent,.

+In step 3, mutual authentication is performed between the CCF(AuthF) and the Resource owner via the Resource owner function and any required user consent obtained.

+Once mutual authentication has been successfully perform, in step 4 the CCF(AuthF) provides indication of that granted authorization to the API invoker backend using redirection via the User agent.

-Next in step 6, the API invoker backend requests access to the API exposing function’s service APIs from the authorization function using the obtained authorization.
+Next in step 5, the API invoker backend requests access to the API exposing function’s service APIs from the CCF(AuthF) using the authorization obtained in step 4.

-The API invoker backend maintains an association between its session with API invoker frontend and access information it has obtained in step 7 from the authorization function.
+The API invoker backend maintains an association between its session with API invoker frontend and access information it obtains in step 6 from the CCF(AuthF).

-The API invoker backend then provides indication to the API invoker frontend that service API access is permitted, e.g., through cookies using a secure HTTP session, in step 8.
-The indication provided by the API invoker backend does not include the access information necessary to enable the API invoker frontend to access the service APIs directly.
+The API invoker backend then provides authorization granted notification to the API invoker frontend that service API access is permitted via the User agent in step 7.
+The access security token itself is not passed to the API invoker frontend, but is stored by the User agent.

-When the API invoker frontend subsequently initiates a service API request including the access indication information previously by the API invoker backend (step 9), the API invoker backend uses its granted service API access that it received from the authorization function (that is associated with the API invoker frontend’s resource owner function to API invoker backend session) to make the request towards the service API (step 10).
+When the API invoker frontend subsequently initiates a service API request (to the AEF via API invoker backend), it does so via the User agent.
+The User agent then adds the access security token (that it obtained from the CCF(AuthF) in step 8) to the request.

+The API invoker backend then uses its granted service API access that it received from the authorization function (that is associated with the API invoker frontend’s resource owner function to API invoker backend session) to make the request towards the service API (step 9).

-The response from the service API (step 11) is then forwarded towards the API invoker frontend by the API invoker backend (step 12).
+The response from the service API (step 10) is then forwarded towards the API invoker frontend by the API invoker backend (step 11).

 6.2.3 Corresponding APIs

+The following API calls are described in the context of those described in the BFF IETF RFC draft, draft-ietf-oauth-browser-based-apps-17 [5].

+Editor's note: Mapping of the API calls to existing CAPIF capabilities is FFS.

+CAPIF-X (API invoker frontend – API invoker backend)

+- Initiate authorization request, from API invoker frontend to API invoker backend (step 1, clause 6.2.2)

+- Access granted indication, from API invoker backend to API invoker frontend via User agent (step 7, clause 6.2.2)

+- API service request, from API invoker frontend to API invoker backend (step 8, clause 6.2.2)

+- API service response, from API invoker backend to API invoker frontend (step 11, clause 6.2.2)

+CAPIF-8 (ROF – CCF(AuthF))

+- Granting authorization and user consent, from CCF(AuthF) to ROF (step 3, clause 6.2.2)

+CAPIF-1 (API invoker backend – CCF)

+- Authorization request, from API invoker backend to CCF(AuthF) redirected via User agent (step 2, clause 6.2.2)

+- Authorization response from CCF(AuthF) to API invoker backend, redirected via User agent (step 4, clause 6.2.2)

+- API invoker backend makes authorization access request to CCF(AuthF) (step 5, clause 6.2.2)

+- CCF(AuthF) provides authorization access grant to API invoker backend (step 6, clause 6.2.2)

-Editor's note: The CAPIF-X reference point and related procedures are FFS.
+Editor's note: The CAPIF-X related procedures are FFS.